 - Fundamental analysis

-The algorithm weighs each factor based on backtested performance.
-A stock with a Smart Score of 8+ has historically outperformed—though past performance doesn’t guarantee future results.
+The algorithm weights each factor on backtested performance.
+A Smart Score of 8+ has historically outperformed.
+Past performance does not guarantee the next print.

 Why It Works

-The fundamental insight is simple: not all analysts are created equal.
-A “Strong Buy” from an analyst with a 70% success rate means something different than the same rating from someone batting .400.
+Not all analysts are equal.
+A “Strong Buy” from someone batting 70% is not the same rating from someone batting .400.
+TipRanks makes that visible before you follow the note.

 What You Get